King County Metro: Night Owl services

-Metro operates a network of 12 routes with late-night "Night Owl" service, which is defined as having regular service between midnight and 5 am.
+Metro operates a network of 13 routes with late-night "Night Owl" service, which is defined as having regular service between midnight and 5 am.
 The Night Owl network is made up of some of Metro's most popular routes, and is designed to connect neighborhoods with major transportation hubs including downtown Seattle, Sea–Tac Airport, park & ride lots, transit centers, and Link stations (providing service during the hours when trains are not in service).
 The City of Seattle's transportation benefit district funds service on Night Owl routes that operate entirely within the city limits.

-Routes with Night Owl service include the 7, 36, 48, 49, 120, 124, 160, 161, and the RapidRide A, C, D, and E Lines.
+Routes with Night Owl service include the 7, 36, 48, 49, 124, 160, 161, and the RapidRide A, C, D, E, G and H Lines.

 Trailhead Direct

-King County Metro operates a weekend express shuttle between Seattle and hiking areas in the Cascade foothills called Trailhead Direct from April to October.
-The service, operated in partnership with the county's park and recreation department and private companies, debuted in 2017 and was expanded the following year to cover three routes: Capitol Hill station to Mount Si; Mount Baker station to the Issaquah Alps; and a shuttle from North Bend to Mailbox Peak.
+King County Metro contracts with Hopelink to operate a weekend express shuttle between Seattle and hiking areas in the Cascade foothills called Trailhead Direct from April to October.
+The service, operated in partnership with the county's park and recreation department and private companies, is intended to relieve parking issues at popular trailheads at peak times.
+It debuted in 2017 and was expanded the following year to cover three routes: Capitol Hill station to Mount Si; Mount Baker station to the Issaquah Alps; and a shuttle from North Bend to Mailbox Peak.
 A fourth route, between Tukwila International Boulevard station, Renton, and Cougar Mountain, was added in 2019.
+The service was suspended in 2020 due to the COVID-19 pandemic and returned in 2021 with only two routes.
+Due to staffing issues, service to the Issaquah Alps was suspended for the 2022 and 2023 seasons but returned in 2024.
+The Trailhead Direct routes carried a total of 11,400 passenger trips in 2023 using a fleet of smaller buses with 14 to 32 seats.